dotnet/arcade/Documentation/ArcadeCommunications.md

-# Types of Arcade Communication
+# Types of Engineering Services Change Communication

+## Goals and Success Criteria
+The primary goal is to communicate updates, new features, and anything of note that is changing.
+Success looks like:
+- No surprises
+- New value is known
+- Breaking changes are expected, and proper runway is given to mitigate
+- All changes (big or small) accessible for investigations

-## Areas to Communicate About
+## Areas to Communicate Changes
 There are several areas around which  communication will occur.
 The nature of these updates remain the same for each of these areas.
 - DNC Services (Helix, Darc, etc)
 - Shared Tools (Arcade SDK, Signing, etc)
 - Backing Resources (Azure storage, ScaleSets, Microbuild, etc)
+- Guidance and best practices

 ## Classes of Updates to Communicate
 - **Breaking** - Breaks something.
 This type is the most severe and should be a rare occurrence